Objects at East Frisian Museums

 Provenance Research

-On Objects from the former German colony in China in four Museums in East Frisia
+On Objects at four Museums in East Frisia

 Commissioned by the Ostfriesische Landschaft – Regional Association for Culture, Science and Education